rschristian/parametric_equations/README.md

 After the dependencies are downloaded and compiled, the visualizer should be ran.
 I do recommend running the release build, as there is a large performance increase over the debug build.

+The application does have a few controls, use the up and down keys to increase or decrease the speed multiplier, and the page up key will loop through the different point size options.

 ### Code Style